rancher/rke2-docs/docs/install/airgap.md

 `install.sh` may be used in an offline mode by setting the `INSTALL_RKE2_ARTIFACT_PATH` variable to a path containing pre-downloaded artifacts.
 This will run though a normal install, including creating systemd units.

+Run the download steps on a machine with internet access, then copy the whole directory to each air-gapped node before running `install.sh` there.
+Do not run the `curl` commands on the offline hosts.

-1. Download the install script, rke2, rke2-images, and sha256sum archives from the release into a directory, as in the example below:
+1. On a networked machine, download the install script, rke2 binary tarball, images archive, and sha256sum into a directory:
 ```bash
 mkdir /root/rke2-artifacts && cd /root/rke2-artifacts/
 curl -OLs https://github.com/rancher/rke2/releases/download/v1.33.1%2Brke2r1/rke2-images.linux-amd64.tar.zst